Geczy/google-weather-api/README.md

 ### Overriding defaults

-Simply instantiate Google_Weather with your own variables to overridde the defaults.
+Simply instantiate Google_Weather with your own variables to override the defaults.
 For example:

 ```php
 <?php